JohnScience/nalgebra_latex/README.md

 The library is overhauled.
 It changes frequently and the documentation is not always available.
 Doc tests (examples in the documentation) generally show working code.

 A lot of previous work was put into trash to make it work better.
+The last commit before the breaking changes is [here](https://github.com/JohnScience/nalgebra_latex/tree/7f8a1c44619c7c9a82ab869e407352e432a24565).

 ## Resources on LaTeX